Looking to build a bucket list of things to see in Norway? These are the most famous historical landmarks in Norway.

 International travel can be challenging with children as part of the equation.
 Parents can find it especially difficult to visit an overseas location without them because the places of interest that attract tourists often exude an aura of mystique and exclusivity.

 However, there are many tourist destinations in Europe where it is possible to have a family vacation without the children feeling left out or under-stimulated.
-Frogner Park is a beautiful public park in the West End of Oslo, packed lots of trees and open spaces for frolicking, making it perfect for those with young kids.
+Frogner Park is a beautiful public park in the West End of Oslo, packed with lots of trees and open spaces for frolicking, making it perfect for those with young kids.

 The park derives its name from Frogner Manor and houses Oslo Museum.
 It is also home to the Vigelandsanlegget (or Vigeland Installation), a statue ground in the center of the park.
 The sculpture installation is the world’s largest sculpture park made by a single artist.
 Tourists frequently (erroneously) call this place Vigeland Park.
 The Vigeland Installation is also protected and it is the first park that was labeled a protected site in Norway.